halcy/tootmage/README.md

 * visibility is not retained in replies
 * can't scroll horizontally yet - hope your screen is wide enough (overflow gets cut off on the right)
 * currently no easy way to specify CW, visibility, attach media - have to use the full status_post command to do it
-* everything is a bit user-unfriendly
+* everything is a bit user-unfriendly, error output is terrible
 * documentation is bad
 * resizing temporarily breaks screen